cancel icon

 Surgical (when conservative measures aren't enough)

-Surgery is rarely the first step and is typically only considered when:
+Surgery is rarely the first step and is typically only considered when, according to NICE guidance on low back pain and sciatica:

 • A specific structural problem has been identified (such as a disc pressing on a nerve)

-• Conservative treatment has been tried and hasn’t worked
+• Conservative treatment has been tried and has not worked

 • Symptoms are significantly affecting the quality of life or causing nerve damage